Dr. Radosław Zajdel

 Research Grants

-I coordinate and contribute to national and European grants that advance GNSS, SLR, and space-geodetic technologies.
+I coordinate and contribute to national and European grants that advance space-geodetic technologies.

 Project Coordinator